Sleep-deprived and struggling with caring for your baby? Learn how to survive the newborn stage and make those early months easier on you.

-For instance, from 9pm-3am, mom can sleep while dad tends to the baby’s needs.
-Then from 3am-6pm, mom wakes up with the baby so dad can then sleep.
-With that schedule, each parent would have the opportunity to sleep up to six hours straight.
+For instance, from 9pm-3am, you can sleep while your partner tends to the baby’s needs.
+Then from 3am-6pm, you’re up with the baby so he or she can then sleep.
+With that sleep schedule, each parent would have the opportunity to rest for a few hours straight.

-If family or friends live nearby, ask them if they can care for your baby one night so you and your partner can check in to a hotel.
+If family or friends live nearby, ask them if they can care for your baby one night so you can check in to a hotel.
 You can enjoy a whole night without waking up to piercing cries and dirty diapers.

-If you’re breastfeeding, you won’t get a full night of sleep since you’ll have to wake yourself up to pump (this ensures you don’t deplete your milk supply).
-But at least you’re only doing that and can go right back to sleep without needing to put your baby to sleep as well.
+If you’re breastfeeding, you might still have to wake yourself up to pump so you don’t deplete your milk supply.
+But at least you’re only doing that and can go right back to sleep without needing to burp or put your baby to sleep as well.

 An extra tip?
 Make sure the hotel has a refrigerator where you can store your pumped breast milk to take home.

-I didn’t have cable set up, not even Netflix, when I had my first baby.
-I remember visiting my mom, sitting on her couch, binge-watching on trash television.
-This coming from someone who doesn’t even watch TV at home.
+I didn’t have cable or even a Netflix account when I had my first baby.
+I remember visiting my mom, sitting on her couch and binge-watching on trash television.
+This coming from someone who hardly watched TV at home.

 I wondered why I was so “comforted” by watching shows and realized I had been feeling isolated.
-I was usually holed up in a dark room, trying to put a baby to sleep or feeding him throughout the day.
+Usually, I was holed up in a dark room, trying to put a baby to sleep or feeding him practically every hour.
 I hardly talked to anyone or knew what was going in the “real world.”

 Once I had my twins, I found how much of a difference entertainment can help us survive the newborn stage.
-Here are my top tips on finding entertainment during the newborn stage:
+Here are my top tips on finding entertainment during this time:

-It took me forever to switch to a smart phone before finally doing so when I had my twins.
+It wasn’t until I had my twins when I finally converted to a smart phone (I was one of the late comers).
 What a difference it made, especially for middle-of-the-night feeding sessions.
-I used the iPhone to watch movies, play games, check my email, listen to podcasts and hop on social media.
+I used the phone to watch movies, play games, check my email, listen to podcasts, and hop on social media.

 I didn’t use my phone during the day and focused on engaging with my twins.
-But at night, with my babies sleepy and subdued, it helped me stay awake and lifted my spirits.
+But at night, with my babies sleepy and subdued, it helped me stay awake and offered simple entertainment.

 The newborn stage is odd: On one hand, we have no time compared to what we used to have.
 On the other, we find ourselves with nothing to do to fill those empty spaces.

 One of the best ways I kept busy was to take my babies for a walk.
-Most babies will even sleep in the stroller or a baby carrier.
-I’d walk to the mall, the park or around the neighborhood for a guaranteed nap.
+Most babies can even sleep in the stroller or a baby carrier.
+I’d walk to the mall, the park, or around the neighborhood for a guaranteed nap.